-Elements for Review Name: Score
+Elements for Review Name:

 Level of Student Score the student's level of stability:

-Stability 0.
-Student's condition is chronic/stable/predictable
+Stability O. Student's condition is chronic/stable/predictable Student's condition has minimal natural for shares.

-Stability 1.
-Student's condition has minimal potential for change
+1. Student's condition has minimal potential for change

 2. Student's condition has moderate potential for change

-3. Student's condition has moderate potential for change
+T. I. CYID.
+3. Student's condition is unstable/acute/strong potential for change

 Level of UDA Score the UDA competence in completing delegated care activities in the

 Competence school setting:

-Competence 0.
-UDA - expert in activities to be delegated in the school setting
+0. UDA - expert in activities to be delegated in the school setting

 1. UDA - experienced in activities to be delegated in the school

-setting 2.
-UDA experienced in activities, but not in the school setting
+setting

 2. UDA - experienced in activities, but not in the school setting

-D. 4 4° .
-1 C II 3.
-UDA - novice in performing activities and in the school setting
+3. UDA - novice in performing activities and in the school setting

 Potential for Harm Score the potential level of risk the care activity has for the student:

 (risk is probability of suffering harm)

 0. None

 1. Low

 2. Medium

 3. High

 Level of Decision- Score the level of decision-making needs related to the student's

 Making cognitive and physical status:

-0. Does not require decision making
+G 0.
+Does not require decision making

 1. Minimal level of decision making

 2. Moderate level of decision making

 3. High level of decision making

 Ability for Self-Care Score the student's level of assistance needed for self-care activities:

 0. No assistance

 1. Limited assistance

 2. Extensive assistance

 3. Total care of constant attendance

 Response Time Score the estimated time for access to the Emergency Medical System

-- 0. Average response time of 3 minutes or less
+response Time 0.
+Average response time of 3 minutes or less

 1. Average response time of 3 minutes - 10 minutes

 2. Average response time greater than 10 minutes

+2. Tiverage response time greater than 10 minutes

 Adapted from Colorado Kids with Diabetes Care and Prevention Collaborative

 Total Points Scored:

 Score of 9 or less required for delegation

-secre of > or ress required for delegation
+1

 RN Signature Date